PRATIKK0709/Sentiment-Analysis-GUI/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:

-Fork the repository. /n
+Fork the repository. <br>
-Create a new branch for your feature or bug fix.
+Create a new branch for your feature or bug fix.<br>
-Make your changes and commit them.
+Make your changes and commit them.<br>
-Push your changes to your fork.
+Push your changes to your fork.<br>
 Create a pull request, describing your changes in detail and explaining why they are needed.